diskoverdata/diskover-community/README.md

 sudo python /path/to/diskover.py -m 180 -s 10
 ```

-You could also speed up the crawl by running multiple Diskover processes and bulk loading into the same `diskover-<name>` index in Elasticsearch.
-Below is a diagram showing how-to. **Diskover bulk loads data into Elasticsearch while the crawl is running so you can view in Kibana during the scan**.
+You could also speed up the crawl by running multiple Diskover `diskover.py` processes and bulk loading into the same `diskover-<name>` index in Elasticsearch.
+Below is a diagram showing this example.

 ![alt tag](https://github.com/shirosaidev/diskover/blob/master/diskover-diagram.png)

+## Benchmarks

-Here are some benchmarks running on my macbook pro, this includes time to crawl my local filesystem and index in Elasticsearch (in seconds) using the default of 2 threads.
+Here are some benchmarks running on my macbook pro, this includes time to crawl my local filesystem and index in Elasticsearch (in seconds) using the default of 2 threads and single `diskover.py` running.
 The files were all 1KB.

 ```sh
 [2017-04-23 10:02:58] [info] Directories Crawled: 10001